oasis-tcs/tosca-specs/2_0/TOSCA-v2.0.md

 TOSCA Version 2.

->
 > author="Jordan,PM,Paul,TNK6 R" date="2020-11-09T17:56:00Z"
->
-> I have
-> provided a number of comments.
-Some of these are pure editorial, e.g
+> I have provided a number of comments.
+Some of these are pure
-> spelling, wording and cut and paste error correction.
-Other comments
+> editorial, e.g spelling, wording and cut and paste error
-> fall into these themes:
-> YAML is the only language
+> correction.
+Other comments fall into these themes: YAML is the only
-> Folded comment style and double quotes
+> language Folded comment style and double quotes Policy definition in
-> Policy definition in general and period in particular
+> general and period in particular Node states Normative types in
-> Node states
-> Normative types in examples
-> Environment variables and artefact arguments
+> examples Environment variables and artefact arguments Get_node_type
-> Get_node_type and node filters
-> Documentation of optional and required
+> and node filters Documentation of optional and required elements
-> elements

-0<span class="comment-end" id="0"></span>
+0

 Working Draft 06, Revision 02